Ibrohimbek/django-template-service/README.md

-# Loadboard Backend service
+# Backend service

-The service stores and supplies search engine for loads those sent by main TMS.
+The service stores and supplies search engine for loads.
-It keeps business logic related to load boards
+It keeps business logic related to loadboards
 Sends requests to Elasticsearch server to get store and get data.
 Written in Django.